Requests for information and records may be obtained from the City in the following ways:

 By visiting the front counter of a department: Each department maintains a customer service counter to assist with walk-in requests.
 Departments will make every attempt to respond to your request if the information is readily available.
 If your request requires additional research, the department will attempt to provide you with a response within three business days.
 For locations, see the department contact list.

 By submitting a request in writing, via e-mail or U.S. mail: Submit your request for specific information from a department directly to that department.
+You may request public records by using the online form click here to download.
 If you are unsure as to which department to submit your request to, submit your request directly to the City Clerk’s Office.

 Every attempt is made to provide you with a timely response.
 Crafting your request with as much specificity as possible will facilitate the most accurate and efficient response to your inquiry.
 There is no charge to review records.
 However, City policy allows for reimbursement of any duplication costs.
 Per City of American Canyon Administrative Policy No. 2006 copying and scanning charges are $.20 cents per page and $.25 per page for a two-sided page.
 Copies of Fair Political Practices campaign and conflict filings are $.10 per page.
 The City also reserves the right to request a deposit based on the estimate of expected material to be duplicated.